ytdl-org/youtube-dl/README.md

 # DOCKER

-If you don't want to download plug-in for your company.
+If you don't want to download plug-in for your computer.
 You can ues docker image.

 ### build docker images